KerenBermeo/CorreoQuery/README.md

 Upload the Enron data available at [http://www.cs.cmu.edu/~enron](http://www.cs.cmu.edu/~enron) to S3 in AWS.
 These are the data that will be subsequently indexed in the ZincSearch search engine [https://zincsearch-docs.zinc.dev/](https://zincsearch-docs.zinc.dev/).

+**Note:** You must download the special binary for your machine, the binaries that you see in the .zinc file are the version
+- zincsearch_0.4.10_windows_arm64.tar.gz
+- zincsearch_0.4.10_linux_x86_64.tar.gz
+See which one is right for you at: https://github.com/zincsearch/zincsearch/releases

 ### Running Locally

 If you wish to run it locally: